sipb/hydrant/README.md

 The server's frontend updates based on the `deploy` branch on GitHub, so any changes pushed there will become live.

-The server's backend is updated through a cron script that runs `update.py` every hour.
+The server's backend is updated by an automatic deploy to an XVM instance via the same `deploy` branch.

 See `deploy/README.md` for more info.